aallbrig/did-a-thing/CONTRIBUTING.md

-# Contributing to I Did a Thing!
+# Contributing to Routine Mark

 Thank you for your interest in contributing to this project!
 This guide will help you get started with development.